Can a sole trader get a mortgage? Lets find out.

 GREAT NEWS!
-You set up your own business and your enjoying life to the maximum, but now you need to get a mortgage.
+You set up your own business and your enjoying life to the maximum, but now you need a mortgage.
 Hopefully you’ll find this helpful.

-So something we get asked a lot is ‘whether I can get a mortgage if I’m self-employed’, well the simple answer is YES you can.
-Most lenders in the market will ask that you’ve got at least two or three years of full accounts when you run your own business, however, there are still options for those of you that haven’t quite got two years accounts or maybe you’ve just finished your first year.
+Something we get asked a lot is ‘whether I can get a mortgage if I’m self-employed’, well the simple answer is YES you can.
+Most lenders will state that you’ve got to have at least two or three years of full accounts when you run your own business, however, there are still options for those of you that haven’t quite got two years accounts or maybe you’ve just finished your first year.
 So fear not, your new mortgage deal could be closer than you think.

 How is affordability worked out for Sole Traders?